-Water skiing or towing of any person - requirement for a lookout No person in charge of a vessel may use it to tow any person at a speed exceeding 5 knots unless at least one other person is on board who is: (a) 10 years of age or older; and (b) responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed. speed No person may cause himself or herself to be towed by any vessel a speed exceeding 5 knots unless at least one other person is on boar who is: (a) 10 years of age or older; and (b) responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed. looko No per speed who is (a) (b) No per speed who is (a)
+25 Water skiing or towing of any person - requirement for a lookout10

+25.1 No person in charge of a vessel may use it to tow any person at a speed exceeding 5 knots unless at least one other person is on board who is:

+- (a) 10 years of age or older; and - (b) responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed. - 25.2 No person may cause himself or herself to be towed by any vessel at a speed exceeding 5 knots unless at least one other person is on board who is: - (a) 10 years of age or older; and - (b) responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed.

-- 24 Water skiing or towing of any person restriction between sunset and sunrise - 24.1 No person may operate, between sunset and sunrise, or in restricted visibility, a vessel that is towing any person, whether or not that person is on water skis, an aquaplane, surfboard, or similar object. - 24.2 No person may allow himself or herself to be towed by a vessel between sunset and sunrise.
+26 Water skiing or towing of any person - restriction between sunset and sunrise11

+- 26.1 No person may operate, between sunset and sunrise, or in restricted visibility, a vessel that is towing any person, whether or not that person is on water skis, an aquaplane, surfboard, or similar object. - 26.2 No person may allow himself or herself to be towed by a vessel between sunset and sunrise.

-25 Parasailing
+27 Parasailing

-- 25.1 Every person in charge of a vessel that is being used to conduct parasailing must comply with all applicable maritime rules, and safety guidelines issued by the Director. - 25.2 No person in charge of a vessel that is being used to conduct parasailing may enter the Frankton Arm of Lake Wakatipu.
+- 27.1 Every person in charge of a vessel that is being used to conduct parasailing must comply with all applicable maritime rules, and the Health and Safety Guidelines for Commercial Parasailing Operations 2022. - 27.2 No person in charge of a vessel that is being used to conduct parasailing may enter the Frankton Arm of Lake Whakatipu.